 Unless you’re prepared to fund the cost of their latest business venture, it’s also important for your child to learn to set a budget as part of running their own online business.
 This doesn’t have to be as complicated as it sounds.
 It can be as simple as encouraging your kids to sit down with a handmade table and create three categories: how much their materials cost, how much they can sell their goods or services for, and how much profit they’ll make.
 This can help them set their prices, so they’re not operating at a loss.
 Factor in one-off expenses such as setting up a website or purchasing software like Photoshop.

 Future entrepreneurs not only need to know how to earn money, but how to spend it wisely too.
 Mydoh is designed to give kids some real-world experience of making their own money, as well as saving it or spending it on what their heart desires.
-Parents can create tasks for their kids to tick off and set up a weekly allowance to their kids’ Mydoh Smart Card.
+Parents can create daily tasks for their kids to tick off and set up allowances to their kids’ Mydoh Smart Cash Card.
 Learn more about how you can use Mydoh as a way to help your kids learn, earn, and save.

 This article offers general information only and is not intended as legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 While the information presented is believed to be factual and current, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the author(s) as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or its affiliates.